parkerbxyz/suggest-changes/README.md

 ### Option 1: Use a GitHub App token (recommended)

 The `pull_request` event is recommended for most use cases.
-When triggered from a fork, you can use a [GitHub App token](https://docs.github.com/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow) instead of the default `GITHUB_TOKEN`:
+When triggered from a fork, the workflow runs in the fork's context, which is more secure than `pull_request_target`.
+You can use a [GitHub App token](https://docs.github.com/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow) to provide the necessary permissions:

 ```yaml
 on: